What is the Aftercare Ministry ?

 There are some local governmental programs in place to address aftercare needs, but these are overburdened because of limited resources and there is little room for individualized attention.
 Christ was very clear in His teachings that His followers should be concerned about helping the poor, those in distress, and prisoners (Matt.
 25:36).
 In response to this, the Aftercare Ministry not only focuses on the physical and social needs of the ex-offenders but also on the spiritual and emotional needs as well.

-The Aftercare Ministry has become a valuable sequel to the ministry that JMOC has been providing in the jail for over 60 years.
+The Aftercare Ministry has become a valuable sequel to the ministry that JMOC has been providing in the jail for more than 60 years.
 In the years ahead it is the hope of JMOC to expand this ministry to include areas such as housing, educational opportunities and additional counseling.

 What Other Programs are Provided by JMOC?